IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 File Path
 ---------

-The file path is a text string which displays file organization and supports reproducibility.
-It is automatically populated with the file hierarchy directory structure for files deposited via a compressed zip file that contains sub-folders.
-It can also be manually added or edited on the Edit Files pg, just like any other metadata values.
-This value is saved as the ``DirectoryLabel`` and is used to preserve and recreate the directory structure for bundled downloads using the select checkboxes and Download button at the top of the file table.
+The File Path metadata field is Dataverse's way of representing a file's location in a folder structure.
+When a user uploads a .zip file containing a folder structure, Dataverse automatically fills in the File Path information for each file contained in the .zip.
+If a user downloads the full dataset or a selection of files from it, they will receive a folder structure with each file positioned according to its File Path.

+A file's File Path can be manually added or edited on the Edit Files page.
+Changing a file's File Path will change its location in the folder structure that is created when a user downloads the full dataset or a selection of files from it.

 File Tags
 ---------